 Students seeking to enroll in AtMOSSC 4191 or GEOG 4191 should complete the following:

-- Research and seek out work or internship opportunities (Students are responsible for securing their own internship experience.)
+- Research and seek out work or internship opportunities (Students are responsible for securing their own internship experience – see CAMPUS RESOURCES below.

-- Secure the work/internship position (Student should inform the supervisor of the intent to pursue internship credit and the need to complete learning objectives for and to evaluate the work experience.)
+- Secure the work/internship position.
+Students should inform the supervisor of the intent to pursue internship credit and the need to complete learning objectives for the work experience and evaluate it.

 The deadline for Submission of the ATMOSSC 4191/GEOG 4191 Enrollment Form is 10 business days prior to the start of the term to allow sufficient time for instructor review and enrollment by start of term.